passwalls/mark/README.md

 Mark is a high performance micro framework based on [workerman](https://github.com/walkor/workerman) helps you quickly write APIs with php.

 Probably the fastest PHP web framework in the world.
+See [the-benchmarker](https://github.com/the-benchmarker/web-frameworks#results).

 # Install
 It's recommended that you use Composer to install Mark.